RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 You can set what file extensions to scan for.
 Don't include an asterisk, but do include the dot, and separate with commas e.g. `.png, .jpg`.

 Diffusion Toolkit does not require you to click through folders to search for an image.
-Instead, search for a term (that may include a path), and you will recieve a thumbnail list of all matches.
+Instead, search for a term or a parameter used in your PNGINfo and you will recieve a list of all matching images.
 As the number of matching images can be in the thousands or tens of thousands, the results arg paged.

 Here you can set the number of images to appear on a page.